The Mental Welfare Commission for Scotland fully respects your

 information you supply to us with the highest standards of security

-we may hold about you, how it may be processed and with whom it may
+information we may hold about you, how it may be processed and with

 You may want more details about how;